tinglesoftware/dependabot-azure-devops/README.md

 Security-only updates is a mechanism to only create pull requests for dependencies with vulnerabilities by updating them to the earliest available non-vulnerable version.
 [Security updates are supported in the same way as the GitHub-hosted version](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#overriding-the-default-behavior-with-a-configuration-file) provided that a GitHub access token with `public_repo` access is provided in the `gitHubAccessToken` or `gitHubConnection` task inputs.

-You can provide extra security advisories, such as those for an internal dependency, in a JSON file via the `securityAdvisoriesFile` task input e.g. `securityAdvisoriesFile: '$(Pipeline.Workspace)/advisories.json'`.
-An example file is available in [./advisories-example.json](./advisories-example.json).

 ## Configuring experiments

 Dependabot uses an internal feature flag system called "experiments".
 Typically, experiments represent new features or changes in logic which are still being internally tested before becoming generally available.
 In some cases, you may want to opt-in to experiments to work around known issues or to opt-in to preview features ahead of general availability (GA).